jameshughes89/cs101/site/topics/objects/methods.rst

 * What you may find odd is that the method takes a parameter, ``other``, that should be of type ``Point3D`` --- the class we are writing
 * But this does not break any rules --- we are writing a method that can be invoked on an instance of the ``Point3D`` class that takes an instance of a ``Point3D`` as a parameter
-* This makes sense since the method's functionality is to find the distance between two points
+* This makes sense since the method's intended functionality is to find the distance between two points

     * The distance from the ``Point3D`` the method was invoked on to the ``Point3D`` that was passed as a parameter